How to Relax, Soothe Sore Feet

 Deodorising Smelly Feet

-Scrubbing tops and bottoms of feet with a small foot brush in daily showers is helpful, too.
+Scrubbing tops and bottoms of feet with a small foot brush in daily showers is also commonly done.

 Conquering Calluses